 Sections | Quantitative Reasoning (45 mins) Verbal Reasoning (45 mins) Data Insights (45 mins) | Quantitative Reasoning (62 mins) Verbal Reasoning (65 mins) Integrated Reasoning (30 mins) Analytical Writing Assessment (30 mins) |

-Section order | Question types could appear in any order | Question types will appear in one of three orders: Order 1: AWA and IR – QR – VR Order 2: VR – QR – IR and AWA Order 3: QR – VR – IR and AWA |
+Section Order | Question types could appear in any order | Question types will appear in one of three orders: Order 1: AWA and IR – QR – VR Order 2: VR – QR – IR and AWA Order 3: QR – VR – IR and AWA |

 Flexibility | Bookmark and review as many questions as you like Change up to 3 answers per section | No option to bookmark, edit, or review questions |